Average starts at five, not seven

 Let me stress that although we do speak to PR on occasion to obtain advance review copies for games, we do not collude with them, any sponsors, or advertising agencies on anything regarding reviews or scores.
 Our review team is completely and utterly isolated from the ad team.
 I have no idea how they conduct their business, and I’d like to keep it that way.

-10 -- Flawless Victory (10s aren't perfect, since nothing is, but they come as close as you could get in a given genre.
-The new game to beat in its sector, we're talking pure videogame ecstasy here.)
+10 — Flawless (10s aren’t perfect, since nothing is, but they come as close as you could get in a given genre.
+The new leader to beat in its sector, we’re talking pure ecstasy.)

-9 -- Superb (9s are a hallmark of excellence.
-There may be flaws, but they are negligible and won't cause massive damage to what is a supreme title.)
+9 — Superb (9s are a hallmark of excellence.
+There may be flaws, but they are negligible and won’t cause massive damage.)

-4 -- Below Average (4s have some high points, but they soon give way to glaring faults.
-Not the worst games, but are difficult to recommend.)
+4 — Below Average (4s have some high points, but they soon give way to glaring faults.
+Not the worst, but difficult to recommend.)

-3 -- Poor (3s went wrong somewhere along the line.
-The original idea might have promise, but in practice the game has failed.
+3 — Poor (3s went wrong somewhere along the line.
+The original idea might have promise, but in practice it has failed.
 Threatens to be interesting sometimes, but rarely.)

-2 -- Bad (2s are a disaster.
-Any good they might have had are quickly swallowed up by glitches, poor design choices or a plethora of other issues.
+2 — Bad (2s are a disaster.
+Any good they might have had are quickly swallowed up by a plethora of issues.
 The desperate or the gullible may find a glimmer of fun hidden somewhere in the pit.)

-1 -- Complete Failure (1s are the lowest of the low.
-There is no potential, no skill, no depth and no talent.
-These games have nothing to offer the world, and will die lonely and forgotten.)
+1 — Failure (1s are the lowest of the low.
+There is no potential, no depth and no talent.
+These have nothing to offer the world, and will die lonely and forgotten.)